Total Replacement Home Insurance

 How to calculate the replacement cost of your home

 - Cost per square metre.
-This is a basic method and is based on the size of the house and the materials used, so it can't be relied upon to provide an accurate figure.
+This is a basic method and is based on the size of the house and the materials it's made of, so it can't be relied upon to provide an accurate figure.

 - Elemental estimating.
-This is a much more sophisticated method that takes into account a range of factors, including local wage rates, material costs, the quality of finish used, the nature of the building site, how many levels the home has, council approval fees and more.
+This is a much more sophisticated method that takes into account a range of factors, including local wage rates, material costs, the quality of the finishes used, the nature of the building site, how many levels the home has, council approval fees and more.

 Using online calculators

 To help you work out how much cover is enough for your home, many insurers offer handy online calculators.
 However, rather than taking the figures quoted by these calculators at face value, try to look for a calculator that takes into account current building and replacement costs to help you reach a more accurate sum insured.

 This calculator from the Insurance Council of Australia is a great place to start.